isomerpages/singapore-customs-old/_export-procedures-requirements/02c1c-apply-customs-export-permit.md

 After activating your Customs Account, you may:

--   Appoint a [declaring agent](/businesses/business-resources/directories-of-service-providers/list-of-local-forwarding-agents) to apply for Customs permits on your behalf; or
+-   Appoint a [declaring agent](/businesses/business-resources/directories-of-service-providers/list-of-local-forwarding-agents) to obtain customs permits on your behalf; or
--   Apply for Customs permits for your own shipment or on behalf of your clients.
+-   Obtain customs permits for your own shipment or on behalf of your clients.
 To do so, you need to [register as a declaring agent](/businesses/new-traders-and-registration-services/registration-services/apply-update-renew-terminate-declaring-agent-account-and-declarant) and [apply for a TradeNet user ID](/businesses/national-single-window/overview/what-you-need-to-know-about-tradenet).

 All permit applications must be submitted via TradeNet, accessible through: